U53RW4R3/SCPA/SCPA Phases/Lab Simulation Setup/Webapps/DVWA/Setup.md

 MariaDB [(none)]> ALTER USER dvwa@localhost IDENTIFIED BY 'p@ssw0rd';
 ```

 - This will grant the `dvwa@localhost` DB user with least privileges.
+But skip this step and move on for [[Lab Simulation Setup/Webapps/DVWA/Setup#^14f9b2|granting all privileges]] to have the full experience of SQLi.

 ```
 MariaDB [(none)]> GRANT ALL ON dvwa.* TO dvwa@localhost;